Lantmäteriet

-Lantmäteriet (The Swedish Mapping, Cadastral and Land Registration Authority) is a government agency in Sweden that provides information on Swedish geography and property.
+Lantmäteriet is a government agency in Sweden acting as the national mapping, cadastral and land registration authority.
+It provides information on Swedish geography and property.
 Its main seat is in Gävle.
-Susanne Ås Sivborg is currently the Director General of the organisation.

 About Lantmäteriet

 Lantmäteriet maps the country, demarcates boundaries and helps guarantee secure ownership of Sweden’s real property.
 The organisation also provides Sweden’s geography and real properties information.

 It also provide services for subdivisions or changes in land boundaries.
 The organisation handles applications for registered ownership and ensures that registration of ownership is done in the real property register.

 History

-Lantmäteriet was founded in 1628, when Swedish general mathematician Anders Bureus was tasked with systematically mapping out the Swedish Empire and educating new land surveyors under directions from the Swedish King Gustaf II Adolf.
+Lantmäteriet was founded in 1628, when Swedish general mathematician Anders Bure was tasked with systematically mapping out the Swedish Empire and educating new land surveyors under directions from the Swedish King Gustaf II Adolf.
 It was placed under the administrative authority Kammarkollegiet.
 Among the organisations first tasks was to create large-scale geometrical maps of the various towns, parishes and homesteads throughout the realm.
 This became especially important after the conquest of several provincial areas from the many wars the Swedish Empire participated in throughout the 17th century, such as the southern regions Skåne, Halland and Blekinge, in order to accumulate information on the regions.
 These were collected into geometrical cadastral registers (In Swedish; geometriska jordeböcker).
 The land surveyors were tasked not only with collecting and illustrating the characteristics of the Swedish landscape, but furthermore to also come up with suggestions for improvements, mainly within the agricultural sphere.
 Lantmäteriet was later responsible for executing the Swedish agricultural land reforms in the 18th- and 19th century, called the Great Partition (In Swedish; Storskiftet), Enskiftet and Laga skiftet.
 This shifted the focus of their general tasks towards mainly performing large-scaled geometric surveys.

 The central office used to be situated in central Stockholm, with regional offices spread throughout the realm.
 The main seat was held there until the move to Gävle in 1975.